widelang/draft/README.md

   -- static Entity cannot be abstracted but used in context
   thingName: "Thing"

-  -- Notice that "." turned "!"
-  !name:string

-  -- Notice that "." turned "!"
-  !instance:obj
+  .!name:string

+  .!instance:obj

   -- static Function cannot be abstracted but used in context thingName() => thingName

   -- Notice that "." turned "!"
-  !instance() Thing -- abstract Function doesnt have body
+  .!instance() Thing -- abstract Function doesnt have body

+  -- NOT abstract member
   .name() string => {
     .name ?. thingName(); -- resolvable Function can have body }
 />
 ```

-❌ If you don't provide implementation for everything marked as `!` Wide will break with an error.
+❌ If you don't provide implementation for everything marked as `.!` Wide will break with an error.

 This is how Something will look after abstracting an Extent: